Mazbac/ha-input-bridge/README.md

 # Recorded by HA Input Bridge
 # Review before running.
 # Coordinates depend on your Windows display layout.
+# Playback should stop if Windows-side cancellation is enabled and the user intervenes.
 # Virtual desktop: left=-2560 top=0 right=2559 bottom=1439 width=5120 height=1440

 alias: "PC - Recorded input"